pedropark99/figma/README.md

 - token: your personal access token;

-The file key is collected through the URL that appears when you access this file in your web browser ( See `vignette("figma")` for more details).
-You can create a personal access token in the "Settings" section of the Figma platform (See `vignette("figma")` for more details).
+The file key is collected through the URL that appears when you access this file in your web browser ( See `vignette("figma")` for more details), and you can create a personal access token in the "Settings" section of the Figma platform (See `vignette("figma")` for more details).

 After you collected these two variables, you can use `figma::get_figma_file()` to collect all data of